Greece to split Postbank after sale stumbles

 The unlocking of a long-delayed European bailout in December averted bankruptcy and helped the government to score points in opinion polls, pulling ahead of the anti-bailout leftist opposition for the first time in months, but challenges remain.

-In the banking sector, the major project will be the recapitalisation of the four biggest banks - National Bank of Greece, Piraeus Bank, Alpha Bank and Eurobank.
+In the banking sector, the major project will be the recapitalisation of the four biggest banks - National Bank of Greece (NBGr.AT), Piraeus Bank (BOPr.AT), Alpha Bank (ACBr.AT) and Eurobank EFGr.AT.
 Authorities aim to complete this by the end of April.

 It remains to be seen whether the banks can remain as privately run entities or will have to be nationalised.